nosas/blog/toonvision/multiclassification/article.md

 These are signs of overfitting to the training data and underfitting to the validation data.

 The loss converges to 0.04 on the training set after 35 epochs, but only 0.37 on the validation set after 30 epochs.
-Given the large `validation_loss` value, the model clearly has room for improvement.
+Given the large `validation_loss` value, the model has room for improvement.

 ```python
 >>> h = history.history